 Will future curriculum help students with special education needs?

 Yes.
 Future curriculum provides opportunities for all students to develop literacy and numeracy skills, and competencies across all subjects and grade levels.
 Future curriculum also provides opportunities for students to revisit concepts in multiple grades across more than one subject.
-This helps reinforce their understanding of concepts and content across subjects and grades and to practise the skills, strategies, and processes they need to develop to be successful.
+This helps reinforce their understanding of concepts and content across subjects and grades and to practice the skills, strategies, and processes they need to develop to be successful.

 Does future curriculum address the basics?

-We are ensuring that Alberta's curriculum focuses on foundational elements, such as reading, writing, and arithmetic, while also incorporating competencies like problem solving and critical thinking.
+Yes, future curriculum focuses on foundational elements, such as reading, writing, and arithmetic, while also incorporating competencies like problem solving and critical thinking.

 Future Kindergarten to Grade 4 curriculum organizes students' learning around concepts rather than around isolated facts.
 This allows teachers to bring a new depth to students' learning and to provide a greater focus on understanding rather than simply knowing.
 Having fewer learning outcomes that are broader in nature provides more opportunities for teachers to tailor learning and assessment to students' individual needs.